-Dr Willson replied, “I think the world is looking for clean and economical fuels.
-What we have the potential to do here is to take a less expensive, lower-polluting fuel, and if we can raise its performance, then I think it is one of the tools in the tool box to a lower carbon future.”
+Dr. Willson replied, “I think the world is looking for clean and economical fuels.
+What we have the potential to do here is to take a less expensive, lower-polluting fuel, and if we can raise its performance, then I think it is one of the tools in the toolbox to a lower carbon future.”

 Propane autogas engines hold so much promise for the future because they not only reduce greenhouse gas emissions, but they also reduce harmful NOx and particulate matter emissions.

-The molecular makeup of propane paired with innovative, high-performing heavy-duty engines creates a clear pathway to a lower carbon future and a healthier environment for everyone.
+The molecular makeup of propane paired with innovative, high-performing heavy-duty engines creates a clear pathway to a lower-carbon future and a healthier environment for everyone.

 With renewable propane, or bio-propane (propane made from plant and vegetable waste material), which is coming soon, propane becomes an even more promising solution for a clean future, even offering benefits over electric vehicle solutions because of the processes used to generate electricity from fossil fuels.

 Could propane be the new diesel?
-Propane today is already recognized by the U.S. EPA as clean alternative fuel.
+Propane today is already recognized by the U.S. EPA as a clean alternative fuel.
 It is widely used in applications from school buses and irrigation engines to lawn mowers and delivery vans.
 Propane’s advantageous chemical makeup certainly offers a promising alternative to diesel, providing a cleaner option for even more fleets in the future.